mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 After we've constructed dense vector representations of tweet text, we were able to easily feed these vectors into a machine learning model.

 ## Model Architecture

+For our first model, we elected to bypass the Doc2Vec embedding entirely and use a simple tokenizer API native to Keras.
+Essentially, the tokenizer yielded a one-hot-encoded 1.8 million tweet x 1000 token matrix (only including the top 1000 most frequently occuring tokens).
+This was very similar to the bag of words approach described above.
+Then, we fed the encoded matrix into a simple sequential neural network with three hidden layers, scaling down the size of the input roughly in half at each stage.
+Below is a graphic displaying the simple model's architecture.

 ![alt text](https://github.com/mdj857/Hurricane-Sandy-Twitter-Analysis/raw/master/images/simple_model.png "Simple Model Architecture")